 This photo was taken a few years back.
 It's a very typical everyday photo.
 But I saw a lot of potential in this photo.
 I really like the soft lighting.
 I also like how she turned her head and showing a nice neckline.
 I took the photo with my camera a bit tilted.
 So I will need to correct that in my painting.
 As always, I don't want to just copy the photo without process it.
 You will see I change things here and there.
 The end result might not look exactly like the photo, but I do think I successfully captured her essence.

 Just because I'm familiar with how she looks, doesn't mean I neglect drawing altogether.
 A good drawing is still necessary for a successful painting.
 This is especially true when you are painting a portrait.
 You might get away with a taller tree or a wider mountain in a landscape painting.
-But if the proportion and the structure is incorrect in a portrait, people will immediately spot it and call it out.
+But if the proportion and the structure are incorrect in a portrait, people will immediately spot it and call it out.
 I started my pencil drawing with very light and loose lines to block out her facial structure.
 And then I started to draw some cleaner, darker marks to create some clear indications of the things that define her face.
 I call these "the anchor points"

 First Wash - basic skin tone

 The main purpose of the first wash is to establish some basic skin tones and knock out that intimidating white of the paper.
 I premix the basic skin tone with Cadmium Red and a bit of Cadmium Orange on the palette.
 Then I use a decent size squirrel mop brush and go for it.
 I made sure the mixture was fairly wet so the paint could flow easily on the paper.
 Also keep in mind that the wetter the mixture, the lighter it dries.
 So don't be afraid to go a bit bolder on color.
 I started the first wash from the nose, and workout the rest of the face rather quickly.
-I wanted to keep the first wash clean, so I avoided working on an area for too long.
+I wanted to keep the first wash clean, so I avoided working in an area for too long.
 If the wash is dry before you finish the wash, you can get some bad edges.

 Second Wash - modeling the features

-I waited the first wash to be complete dry.
+I waited for the first wash to be completely dry.
 After I made sure it is dry, I started to paint the facial features.
 I use a smaller brush and slow down quite a bit more.
 I pay attention to the intensity of my mixture and the color.
 Working on one section at a time.
 The goal is to do as much finish work as I can in this wash.
 Too many layers will make the painting dirty and not as fresh.
 To keep the painting fresh, clean and translucent, try to get the value and edge you want in this wash.

 Finishing the Second Wash and start painting hair

 I continued the wash down to her neck.
 You might also notice that I intentionally left some hard edges.
 I often see people try to use soft edge everywhere when painting portrait.
 While you might not see a hard edge on the face, it is important to use some hard edges to describe the structure of the face.
-If there's only soft edge, the painting will looks too mushy.
+If there's only soft edge, the painting will look too mushy.

 After I finish the face I start working on the hair.
 When painting hair, I like to start bold and drop some strong Cobalt Blue on the paper.
 This will help me to loosen up with colors and establish the darker value that it needs.